m4andreyushkova/DDPM_and_GAN_for_landscape_pictures/README.md

 # DDPM_and_GAN_for_landscape_pictures

-In this notebook I implemented DDPM from [this](https://arxiv.org/abs/2006.11239) article and GAN with convolutional layers for landscape pictures generation.
+In [this](https://github.com/m4andreyushkova/DDPM_and_GAN_for_landscape_pictures/blob/main/DDPM_landscapes.ipynb) notebook I implemented DDPM from [this](https://arxiv.org/abs/2006.11239) article for lanscape pictures generation.
+And in [this](https://github.com/m4andreyushkova/DDPM_and_GAN_for_landscape_pictures/blob/main/GAN_for_landscape_pictures.ipynb) notebook I implemented GAN with convolutional layers for the same task.
 [This](https://www.kaggle.com/datasets/arnaud58/landscape-pictures) dataset was used for training.

 As for GAN, both the discriminator and the generator consist of 4 convolutional blocks, each having a structure of 'convolutional layer + batch normalization + Leaky ReLU'.
 The final convolutional layer uses hyperbolic tangent or sigmoid activation.
 There are no pooling or fully connected layers.